A rustic wood-fired stove and wooden benches inside a cozy cabin, illustrating key elements for how to build an outdoor wood-fired sauna.

 • Ensure proper drainage away from the sauna.

-Start by preparing a level space where you’ll construct the sauna.
-Clearing plants, rocks, and other debris now helps eliminate future plant growth that can wreak havoc on your structure.
-Getting that base perfectly level is important.
+Start by preparing a level area where you will construct the sauna.
+Clearing plants, rocks, and other debris now helps prevent future plant growth that could damage your structure.
+Ensuring the base is perfectly level is important.

-Any little bump can cause serious structural problems later on.
-Once cleared, compact the soil with a hand tamper or mechanical tamper to have a solid base.
-This treatment not only helps the sauna hold its own weight, but protects it.
+Even a small bump can cause serious structural problems later.
+Once cleared, compact the soil with a hand tamper or mechanical tamper to create a solid base.
+This treatment not only helps the sauna support its own weight but also protects it.

-Drainage is really important.
-Make sure the ground falls away from the sauna so water doesn’t collect near it.
+Drainage is very important.
+Ensure the ground slopes away from the sauna so that water does not collect near it.

 Build a Solid Foundation